Why Are Check Alerts Triggered?

 -

-Supervisors in the team the work is assigned to
+Supervisors in the team to which the work is assigned to

 -

-Safety Managers at the location the work is assigned to
+Safety Managers at the location where the work is assigned

 They will receive an email from alert@checkit.net.

-They can also see the alert on Alert Status tile in the Control Centre.
-See image 3.
+They can also see the alert on the Alert Handling page tile in the Control Centre (see image 3).

 See View, Acknowledge, & Clear Alerts for instructions on how to manage alerts.